-The first week of Domain Camp includes meeting cpanel (whatever the heck that is!), creating a simple landing page with Site Builder (which most people ultimately find limiting), and using the File Manager to upload and modify content in your domain.
+The first week of Domain Camp includes sharing domain name stories, meeting cpanel, creating a simple landing page with Site Builder, and using the File Manager to upload and modify content in your domain.

 Here’s what’s on tap around camp this week:

-- Welcome / Demo Video (Tuesday, 1pm EST) a live streamed welcome to camp video and walk through of this week’s activities.
+- Welcome / Demo Video A brief welcome to camp video and walk through of this week’s activities.

 - Say Hello to Cpanel A short lesson in finding and exploring your domain’s control panel

-- Activity 1: Building a Front Entrance for Your Domain with Site Publisher Quickly create create a welcome site at the front of your domain.
+- Activity: Building a Front Entrance for Your Domain with Site Publisher Quickly create create a welcome site at the front of your domain.

-- Activity 2: Using File Manager for Image Changes
+- Activity: Using File Manager for Image Changes

 - Adding a Self Contained Site with File Manager

-- Drop in Camp Head Quarters (Wednesday, 3pm EST) Use Zoom to visit camp head quarters, ask questions, register complaints etc.
+- Drop in Camp Headquarters Office Hours (Wednesday, noon EST) Use Zoom to visit camp headquarters, ask questions, register complaints etc.

 Welcome to Week 1

-Each week Domain Camp will live stream a welcome video via Google Hangout and a screen share demo of the things we are doing this week.
-This takes place at Tuesday, 1:00 PM EST (check for your local time).
+Each week Domain Camp will launch with a brief live stream welcome video via Google Hangout — This takes place at Tuesday June 11, 1:00 PM EST (check for your local time).

 Say Hello to Cpanel